-In 2022, the TSR for the Corporation was negative 43.4%.
-For the five-year period ended in 2022, the cumulative TSR for \$100 invested in our Shares was less than the comparable TSR for the S&P/TSX Composite Paper & Forest Products Index and the S&P/TSX Composite Index.
+In 2023, the TSR for the Corporation was negative 36.6%.
+For the five-year period ended in 2023, the cumulative TSR for \$100 invested in our Shares was less than the comparable TSR for the S&P/TSX Composite Paper & Forest Products Index and the S&P/TSX Composite Index.
 The Corporation's Share performance during 2019 and in 2020 was impacted by Strike-related curtailments at a majority of the Corporation's British Columbia based operations and the COVID-19 pandemic.
+The Corporation's Share performance was impacted by challenging macroeconomic and lumber market conditions in the second half of 2022 and throughout 2023.

-Compensation of salaried employees, including NEOs, are linked to the Corporation's performance.
+A portion of the compensation of salaried employees, including NEOs, are linked to the Corporation's performance.
 The Corporation's performance is generally measured by ROCE and other key performance indicators.
 The Corporation's AIP has a minimum ROCE threshold in order for awards to be paid.

-In 2018, the Corporation's minimum annual ROCE threshold was exceeded and AIP awards were earned by NEOs, with payment occurring in each of the respective following years.
+The Corporation's ROCE for 2018, 2020, 2021 and 2022 was greater than the minimum annual ROCE threshold such that AIP awards were earned by NEOs, with payment occurring in each of the respective following years.
 As a result of the Strike, the Corporation did not achieve its minimum annual ROCE threshold in 2019 and, as a result, no AIP awards were paid to NEOs for that year.
-In 2020, 2021 and 2022, the Corporation achieved its minimum annual ROCE threshold and AIP awards were earned by NEOs, with payments made in 2021, 2022 and 2023, respectively.
+In 2023, due to challenging macroeconomic and lumber market conditions, the Corporation did not achieve its minimum annual ROCE threshold and, as a result, no AIP awards were paid to NEOs for that year.